 STEP 5.
 Monetize your blog

 There are lots of ways you can monetize your blog.
+Below are the most common ways beginner bloggers make money.
 By combing a few of these popular strategies, you’ll be able to earn a full-time income from blogging.

 PRO TIP: Don’t put your eggs into one basket.
-All full-time bloggers have multiple income streams.
+All successful bloggers have multiple income streams.
 This means they make money by using at least 2 or more of the following monetization methods.

 Almost all new bloggers start by making money from display ads.
 This monetization method is based on page views.
 The more page views your blog gets, the more money you’ll make.